-The apostle Paul’s exhortation to “Fight the good fight of faith” is an encouragement for us to always trust in Father’s lovingkindness and faithfulness (1Timothy 6:12).
+The apostle Paul exhorts the Believers to “Fight the good fight of faith!”
+(1Timothy 6:12).
+This an encouragement for us to persevere and maintain our trust in Father’s lovingkindness and faithfulness.

-Fighting the good fight of faith is hanging on to our faith!
+Fighting the good fight of faith is clinging to our faith with all our might!

-It is clinging to our faith and trust in Yahuwah Elohim [the Hebrew name for LORD God].
+It is holding on to our faith tightly, and trusting our heavenly Father, Yahuwah Elohim [the Hebrew name for LORD God].

 - When we know the path Yahuwah is calling us to, we fight to stay true to His guidance.